How to Generate Subtitles with Accurate Timestamps

 • Start time (when the caption appears)

-• End time (when the caption disappears)
+• End time (when it disappears)

 • Text content (the spoken words)

-The timestamps are measured in milliseconds: hours:minutes:seconds,milliseconds.
+Timestamps run in milliseconds: hours:minutes:seconds,milliseconds.

 Why Timestamp Accuracy Matters